MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 # Enable TensorFlow with DirectML in WSL 2

-This preview provides students and beginners a way to start building knowledge in the ML space on their existing hardware by using the TensorFlow with DirectML package.
+Windows 11 (and, for Windows 10, the Windows Insider Program) provides students and beginners a way to start building knowledge in the ML space on their existing hardware by using the TensorFlow with DirectML package.
 Once set up, users can start with the [TensorFlow tutorial models](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or our [DirectML samples](https://github.com/microsoft/DirectML).

 > [!NOTE]
-> The following features are available in prerelease versions of Windows 10, and are subject to change.
+> For Windows 10, the following features are available in prerelease versions, and are subject to change.

-## Install the latest Windows Insider Dev Channel build
+## Install Windows 11 (or, for Windows 10, the latest Windows Insider Dev Channel build)

+To use these features, you can [download and install Windows 11](/software-download/windows11).

-To use this preview, you'll need to [register for the Windows Insider Program](https://insider.windows.com/getting-started/#register).
+Alternatively, for Windows 10, you'll need to [register for the Windows Insider Program](https://insider.windows.com/getting-started/#register).
 Once you do, follow [these instuctions](https://insider.windows.com/getting-started/#install) to install the latest insider build.
-When choosing your settings, ensure you're selecting the [Dev Channel](/windows-insider/flight-hub/#active-development-builds-of-windows-10).
+When choosing your settings, ensure that you're selecting the [Dev Channel](/windows-insider/flight-hub/#active-development-builds-of-windows-10).

-For this preview, you need Build 20150 or higher.
+For that Windows 10 preview, you need Build 20150 or higher.
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).

 ## Install the preview GPU driver